wjiang94/misaem/README.md

-# misaem
+# misaem package

 ### Introduction

-`misaem` is an implementation of methodology which performs statistical inference for logistic regression model with missing data.
-This method is based on likelihood, including:

-1. Estimate the parameters of logistic regression by a stochastic approximation version of EM algorithm;
+`misaem` is a package to perform linear regression and logistic regression with missing data, under MCAR (Missing completely at random) and MAR (Missing at random) mechanisms.
+The covariates are assumed to be continuous variables.
+The methodology implemented is based on maximization of the observed likelihood using EM-types of algorithms.
+The package includes:

+1. Parameters estimation.
-2. Estimation of parameters' variance based one Louis formula;
+2. Estimation of standard deviation for estimated parameters.
-3. Model selection procedure based on BIC;
+3. Model selection procedure based on BIC.
-4. Prediction on a test set which may contain missing values.

 ### Installation of package
 Now you can install the package **misaem** from CRAN.